 FT (Fellow in Thanatology), American Association of Death Educators and Counselors, 2009

 CSDS (Certified Spiritual Director Supervisor), Canadian Council of Professional Certification, 2010

 Areas of Specialization: Pastoral Counselling, Worship, Spiritual Formation, Leadership, Thanatology.

-Dr. Sherbino will be teaching the following courses during the Summer 2014 term:
+Dr. Sherbino will be teaching Finding your Way: Principles of Spiritual Direction during the Summer 2015 term.